-Boris Ivanov, founder of Emiral Resources Ltd – a global mining group that focuses on exploration, mining and the production of Earth's mineral resources, explores future predictions for the sector
+Boris Ivanov, founder of Emiral Resources Ltd – a global mining group that focuses on exploration and the production of Earth’s mineral resources, makes predictions for the mining industry in 2022.

 2021 was a year of strong performance and high volatility in metal prices due to a demand and supply mismatch.
 Several commodities reached new historical highs such as gold, iron ore and copper leading to a strong profitable sector for producers and explorers.